-Flat filters ought to be replaced monthly, while pleated filters should last somewhere in the vicinity of three months.
-You may also buy a washable filter that will work for about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter more frequently.

 To make changing your filter smoother down the road, draw with a permanent writing tool on your furnace exterior or ductwork to show the airflow direction and filter size.